Bayport/devops-skills-test/README.md

 ![Bayport](/Bayport_Logo.png)

 Welcome to Bayport's DevOps skills assessment.
-Please fork this repository and answer any questions on this markdown document.
+Please use this template to create your own repository of this test and share your repo with us.
+Please answer all questions on this assessment.

 # Linux
 * What is the command to list the contents of a direcory, line by line and ordered by size ascending in human readable format?